jessemolina/ml-real-estate/README.md

 This is a data science project that displays the use of regression in machine learning.
 The project is based on a fictional real estate company who is seeking a data-driven approach to valuing properties.

-The project is written in five different modules, each being a major step in the development of our machine learning solution.
+The project is written in four different modules, each being a major step in the development of our machine learning solution.

 ## Project Context